Principal Investigator: Eric Rubenstein, PhD, ScM

 Eric Rubenstein, PhD, ScM, is an Assistant Professor in the Department of Epidemiology at Boston University.
 He received is PhD from the University of North Carolina Gillings Schools of Public Health and his ScM from the Johns Hopkins Bloomberg School of Public health.
 His research focuses on improving health and well-being in the population with intellectual and developmental disabilities across the life course.
 Dr. Rubenstein’s research is motivated and continually inspired by his friends, Special Olympic athletes, and fellow advocates in the intellectual and developmental disability community.

-Project Coordinator: Ashley Scott, MPH
+Project Manager: Ashley Scott, MPH

 Summer intern / Co researcher: Gus Edouard

 Augusta ‘Gus’ Edouard is a summer intern and co researcher.
 She lives in Maryland and comes to Boston in the summers.
 She is a member of the co-research team for DS-TO-THE-MAX helping to explore questions about the health of people with Down syndrome.
 In summer 2022, she completed a photo voice project called ‘Being Health with Gus’ and helped around the office.
 Her interest in mental health led her to complete an interview project about support that students receive to handle stress.
 She interviewed Robyn Volcy-Lee, the Wellness and Communications Manager in Graduate Student Life.

 Alexis Sokoloff is an advocate for individuals with disabilities.
 She is interested in all sports.
 Her dream job was to work with a sports team.
 She currently is employed by the Worcester WooSox baseball team and the Worcester Railers Hockey team.
 When not working or watching sports she enjoys swimming, kayaking, music and reading.
 She is a co-researcher on the DS-TO-THE-MAX project.